qppd/Smart-Sprayer/README.md

 - Antenna for GSM module
 - Internet connection for WiFi and Firebase functionality

-## Pin Configuration
+### Pin Configuration

-The system uses the following GPIO pin assignments on the ESP32:
+The system uses centralized pin definitions in `PINS_CONFIG.h` for easy modification:

 | Component | Pin | Function | Notes |
 |-----------|-----|----------|-------|